 Singer Peggy Lee Stiffed on ‘Lady and the Tramp’ Payments

-The classic 1955 cartoon “Lady and the Tramp” is slated for a live-action remake, and the offensive Siamese cat song will be history.
-But the original movie sparked another Disney controversy back in the 1980s.
+The classic 1955 animated film “Lady and the Tramp” got a live-action remake in 2019 — ditching the offensive “We Are Siamese” song — but the original movie sparked big controversy in the 1980s.

-Singer Peggy Lee, who voiced the dog Peg and the cats Si and Am, received only $4,500 for voice work and songwriting contributions.
+Famed jazz singer Peggy Lee, who voiced the dog Peg along with the cats Si and Am, received only $4,500 for voice work and songwriting contributions.
 When the movie was released on VHS in 1987, it made $90 million in profit for Disney.

 Lee asked for her share since her original contract stipulated that she be paid if Disney sold “transcriptions” of her work.
 Her lawyer argued that videocassettes fell under that language and a jury agreed, awarding Lee $2.3 million.